 The IGB Postdoctoral Association provides professional guidance and social opportunities for post-doctoral scholars.
 We hold seminars to inform postdocs of the tools and services available at IGB, organize workshops and resources for career development, and host events to encourage social interaction and professional collaboration between members of the community.
 Every postdoctoral researcher at IGB is welcome to contribute their ideas and suggestions for events.

 The IGB offers a number of fellowships: IGB Fellows typically spend two years, ideally in research which overlaps with two or more thematic areas.
 The Carl R. Woese Undergraduate Research Scholar Program offers undergraduate students the opportunity to pursue research during the summer.
 And Loustaunau Graduate Travel Fellowships for Computational Genomics are available for current graduate students conducting IGB-related research in or using computational genomics.

 With faculty from over 30 departments on campus, the IGB is continually looking to involve new members to work in our multidisciplinary, thematic research themes.
 Read our FAQ on joining the IGB for more information.

 Interested in starting a new IGB research theme?
 New themes may be proposed at any time, by any member on campus, through the instructions provided in the IGB Theme Proposal Whitepaper.

 Maintaining our commitment to excellence in life-sciences education and research isn't easy.
 Constant innovation means constant renovation of facilities and technologies.
 The state helps cover basic costs, but a large number of our research programs are supported solely through private funding.
 To stay on the cutting edge of science, the IGB needs your help.

-Assistant Professor of Nutrition, University of Illinois
+Assistant Professor of Plant Biology, Illinois

 For general inquiries, please get in touch via one of the methods below.